philipploeschl/synoptic-map-pipeline/readme.md

 - possibly set up different levels of verbose output

 ### Config updates
-- split config into user_config.py and pipeline_config.py
-- provide config as argv to synop_pipeline.py?
 - read config from session_path/config/ if previous session is provided?

 - what do I need to save to reproduce the map?